webduno/sol22/README.md

-so go to your phantom wallet, profile, settings account management, select the one you want, then click show private key put your password, continue and copy this value remember not to share this secret key since its like the password of your wallet
+so go to your phantom wallet, profile, settings account management, select the one you want, then click show private key put your password, select solana, and continue and copy this value remember not to share this private key since its like the password of your wallet

 now, going back to the terminal

-you will replace what you copied from the private key here so, lets delete this, remember to leave the space in between, right click to paste and now we'll have this command node secretgen.js and a bunch of letters and numbers
+you will replace what you copied from the private key here so, lets delete this, remember to leave the space in between, right click or shift insert to paste and now we'll have this command node secretgen.js and a bunch of letters and numbers